-The color of the alert violation displays in the Contact Centers pane is dependent on the color of the violation in the Applications or Contact Groups pane:
+The color of the alert violation that displays in the Contact Centers pane is dependent on the color of the violation in the Applications or Contact Groups pane:

 - If all of the threshold violations for a metric in the Applications or Contact Groups pane are yellow, then the threshold violation color for the metric for the affected contact center in the Contact Centers pane is also yellow.

 - If only one violation for a metric in the Applications or Contact Groups pane is red, then the violation color for the metric for the affected contact center in the Contact Centers pane is red.
 The highest severity violation determines the color of the alert in the Contact Centers pane.